 Students managing learning differences and other demands on their time are frequently at a disadvantage when it comes to guidance counselling.
 Many students are unsure of their options and have difficulty organizing their approach, getting adequate time with counsellors, and identifying their strengths and interests.
 Our academic mentors understand that the postsecondary environment is competitive and that it is extremely important for students with learning disabilities to pursue their education and career goals at an institution that fits their needs and abilities.
 At Evoke, we alleviate anxiety for our students (and their families) by helping them ensure that they have the prerequisite courses and experiences to make successful postsecondary choices.
 Our mentoring sessions are student-centered, and we ask our clients open-ended questions to discover what inspires, motivates, and engages them.
 We move beyond traditional standardized questionnaires to give students an early, personalized, thoughtful, and comprehensive plan for thriving in a postsecondary environment.
 This program requires a minimum commitment of 3 hours.

-Evoke offers personalized mentoring focused on the development of metacognitive skills.
-Our mentors identify effective strategies and solutions that help students bridge the gap between ability and performance, and transition to postsecondary studies.
-Mentors focus on increasing the individual’s ability to plan, prioritize, and organize, and emphasize a proactive approach to learning.
-Our program supports students in their transition by helping them create a vision for the kind of postsecondary experience they want to have, define their goals, and implement action steps to achieve them.
+Evoke offers personalized academic strategy focused on the development of metacognitive skills.
+Our academic strategists identify effective strategies and solutions that help students bridge the gap between ability and performance, and transition to postsecondary studies.
+Academic strategists focus on increasing the individual’s ability to plan, prioritize, and organize, and emphasize a proactive approach to learning.
+Our program supports students in their transition by helping them create a vision for the kind of postsecondary experience they want to have, define their goals, and implement action steps to achieve their objectives.
 Through Evoke’s Transition to Postsecondary program, students learn to develop key academic strategies, understand how to access available resources, and learn how to make a successful transition to postsecondary studies.
 This program requires a commitment of 8 hours over the summer.